About the Biliary Atresia Clinical Care Program

 As your child grows, our team will continue careful monitoring and specialized care.
 Even with careful management, half of all children with biliary atresia will require liver transplantation by age 2.

 The Pediatric Liver Transplantation Program at CHOP is an integral part of biliary atresia care.
-Our transplant surgeons perform more than 120 liver transplants each year and the program has excellent patient survival and graft survival statistics.
+Our transplant surgeons perform between 10 to 24 liver transplants each year and the program has excellent patient survival and graft survival statistics.
 This program is led by Surgical Director Kim Olthoff, MD, and Medical Director Elizabeth Rand, MD, along with transplant surgeons Abraham Shaked, MD, PhD, and Peter L. Abt, MD.

 A long history